dhancodes/awesome-research/readme.md

 - [Vim](https://www.vim.org/): A simple editor which runs in your terminal.
 If you what a more graphical approach you can try gvim.
-And vim has famous fork called [neovim](https://neovim.io/) which emphasises more on customizability as it uses a programming language called [lua](https://www.lua.org/) for customizaition. while vim relyies on Vimscript for its customization
+And vim has famous fork called [neovim](https://neovim.io/) which emphasises more on customizability as it uses a programming language called [lua](https://www.lua.org/) for customizaition. while vim relies on Vimscript for its customization

 ```bash
 sudo apt install gvim